Varunyadavgithub/DSA-150-Fundamentals/README.md

     38: Print a Right-Angle Triangle Pattern with Characters.
     39: Print a Checkerboard Pattern.
     40: Print a Border Pattern with Numbers.
+    41: Print an Inverted Pyramid Pattern with Characters.

 ## 🚀 Getting Started